 Reasons to Believe

-The view presented on the Reasons to Believe (RTB) website is a strange hybrid: a mixture of creationism, the gap theory and theistic evolution.
-It is the result of taking the interpretations of scientific facts that atheistic scientists have manipulated into an explanation of origins without a Creator, and trying to superimpose this onto Biblical passages that clearly say something very different.
+The view presented on the Reasons to Believe (RTB) website is the result of taking the interpretations of scientific facts that atheistic scientists have manipulated into an explanation of origins without a Creator, and trying to superimpose this onto Biblical passages that clearly say something very different.

 So according to RTB billions of years are covered by the first verse of Genesis chapter one, starting with the big bang and seeing the Earth slowly emerge into a habitable planet, with millions of years of life forms gradually appearing and developing during the six creation days of this chapter.
 The hominids, claimed by evolutionists as past ancestors of humans, are considered to be separate, non–human creations of God that became extinct.
 Presumably the Almighty was experimenting to work out the best way to create humans!